 As the capital, Kandy had become home to the relic of the tooth of the Buddha which symbolizes a 4th-century tradition that used to be linked to the Sinhalese monarchy, since the protector of the relic was the ruler of the land.
 Thus the Royal Palace and the Temple of the Tooth were placed in close proximity to each other.

 The Temple of the Tooth is open from dawn to dusk.
 It houses a tooth relic of the Lord Buddha, and is consequently considered one of Sri Lanka‘s most holy shrines.
 Although you may not view the actual tooth itself, the casket within which it is said to be is displayed twice a day.
 The best time to view this ornate casket is around 6.30 PM.

 The Royal Palace of Kandy is the last Royal Palace built in the island.
 Although only part of the original palace complex remains.
 The Temple of the Tooth was part of this complex, due to the ancient tradition that stated that the monarch is the protector of the relic though which the ruler of the land.
 It today houses the National Museum Kandy which holds an extensive collection of artefacts from both the Kandy Kingdom and the British colonial rule.

 Situated in the heart of the city, just north of Temple of the Tooth, the Udawatta Kele (Udawatta Forest) is a protected sanctuary, known as “Uda Wasala Watta” in Sinhalese meaning, “the garden situated above the royal palace” it was designated as a forest reserve in 1856, and it became a sanctuary in 1938.

-Walking is recommended as the center is not that large.
+Walking is recommended as the centre is not that large.
 It is a good way of seeing temples, shops, shopping area and other sights around the lake.
-Visit Athur’s seat for a panoramic view of the Kandy city.
+Visit Arthur’s Seat for a panoramic view of the Kandy city.